crime-analyst-990x358

 Crime and Intelligence Analysis Programs

 This is fighting crime without ever having to carry a gun or chase a suspect down a dark alley.
-Because for a criminal intelligence analyst, their gun is a keen set of analytical frameworks, and the dark alley reaches all across the globe.
-When investigators in the field act, they often act under a criminal intelligence analyst’s policies, objectives, and recommendations.
+Because for crime and intelligence analysts, their gun is a keen set of analytical frameworks, and the dark alley reaches all across the globe.
+Investigators in the field often act under an analyst’s policies, objectives, and recommendations.

 Featured Crime Analysis Programs